Fritz Heider: Biography

 Heider was born in Vienna on February 19, 1896, but he grew up in Graz.
 During his childhood, Heider sustained a serious eye injury which later turned him quite serious and shy in his adolescence.
 Because of his injury, Heider avoided the draft during World War I.

 With his father's encouragement, Heider enrolled to study architecture at the University of Graz.
 After growing tired of studying architecture, Heider attempted to study law at Graz as well but eventually became tired of both subjects.
 Since he really liked to learn for its own sake, he struck a deal with his father and proceeded to audit courses at the university for four years.
 Gradually, he eventually became more interested in psychology and philosophy.
 At the age of 24 he received a Ph.D. from the University of Graz, for his innovative study of the causal structure of perception including his work on Thing and Medium on the psychology of perception.
 Afterwards, he traveled to Berlin, where he attended lectures at the Psychology Institute.
 There, Heider's studies focused on the Gestalt psychology of Wolfgang Koehler, Max Wertheimer and Kurt Lewin.

 In 1927 he accepted a position at the University of Hamburg, whose faculty included the psychologist William Stern and Ernst Cassirer, the philosopher whose thinking on the role of theory in science had an important influence on Kurt Lewin.

-In 1930, Heider was offered an opportunity to conduct research at the Clarke School for the Deaf Northampton, Massachusetts, which was associated with Smith College, also in Northampton.
+In 1930, at the age of 34, Heider was offered an opportunity to conduct research at the Clarke School for the Deaf Northampton, Massachusetts, which was associated with Smith College, also in Northampton.
 This prospect was particularly attractive to him because Kurt Koffka, one of the founders of the Gestalt school of psychology, held a position at Smith College (Heider, 1983).

 It was in Northampton that he met his wife Grace (née Moore).
 Grace was one of the first people Heider met in the United States.
 As an assistant to Koffka, she helped Heider find an apartment in Northampton and introduced him to the environs (Heider, 1983).
 They were married in 1930, and the marriage lasted for more than 50 years.
 The couple had three sons: Karl, John, and Stephan.
 His son Karl Heider went on to become an important contributor to visual anthropology and ethnographic film whereas his son John wrote the popular The Tao of Leadership.

 In 1948, Heider was recruited to the University of Kansas, by social psychologist Roger Barker (Heider, 1983).
 He remained in Kansas for the remainder of his life.
 In 1983, Heider documented his personal, career developments and achievements in his autobiography The Life of a Psychologist: An Autobiography.
 He died at his home in Lawrence, Kansas, on 2 January 1988 at the age of 91.
 His intellectual legacy still lives on.
 His wife of 57 years, Grace, died in 1995.
 His son John died in 2010.